Kamal 2: Configuration changes

 timeout: 2

-Please note that the healthchecks will use the app_port setting which defaults to port 80.
-Previously healthchecks defaulted to port 3000.
+setting, which defaults to port 80.
+Previously, healthchecks defaulted to port 3000.
 You can change this back with:

 proxy: